MiguelSombrero/skill-em-all/documentation/features.md

     INSERT INTO Account (name, username, password, email) VALUES ('name', 'username', 'password', 'email')

+## User can delete account

+User can delete account by going to her/his profile (clicking the link `Profile` from navigation bar) and clicking `Delete account` button.

+### Queries

+**Note: is this correct according to how SQLAlchemy ORM works**

+Account is deleted by query

+    DELETE FROM Account
+    WHERE id ='id'

 ## User can login

 User can login by clicking link `Login` from the navigation bar and filling username and password in login form.